appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 # Environments With Git

 This guide shows you how to set up multiple instances/environments in Appsmith using Git, making application development easier.
-Appsmith allows you manage multiple app versions easily, making development streamlined with separate staging and production workspaces.
+Appsmith allows you manage multiple app versions, making development streamlined with separate staging and production workspaces.

 :::info
 This method doesn't support APIs, Google Sheets, Twilio, or any authenticated API datasources.